UnterrainerInformatik/cheatsheets/linux_cheat_sheet.md

 # get info about device-events like connecting one:
 dmesg

+# get a list of connected usb devices:
+lsusb
+# get a verbose list:
+lsusb -v
+# display the list as tree (overrides v):
+lsusb -t

 # get drive info sorted by UUID like so:
 ls -l /dev/disk/by-uuid
 total 0